 As we say, prevention is better than cure, and the same is with WordPress security.
-WordPress is a PHP and MySQL based system, and it’s vulnerable to hack attempt, so make sure you set up a proper backup system to take backup of your database and wp-content folder regularly.
+WordPress is a PHP and MySQL based system, and it’s vulnerable to hacking attempt, so make sure you set up a proper backup system to take a backup of your database and wp-content folder regularly.

 1. Sucuri Security WordPress plugin (Free + Paid option)

-Once you have installed an activated the plugin, you can start by configuring the settings.
+Once you have installed and activated the plugin, you can start by configuring the settings.

 Here are features of the plugin: